enderman945/wf-radio/README.md

 - **Node.js**
 - **pnpm**

-Then download all needed packages using
+Then, for each of frontend and backend, download all needed packages using
 ```sh
 pnpm install
 ```